40 Degrees Fahrenheit: A Celsius Conversion and Deep Dive into Temperature

 -

 Which temperature scale is more accurate?
 Both scales are equally accurate for measuring temperature differences within their respective ranges.
-However, the Celsius scale is preferred in scientific contexts because of its direct relation to the absolute Kelvin scale.
+On the flip side, the Celsius scale is preferred in scientific contexts because of its direct relation to the absolute Kelvin scale.

 -